Teradata/stacki-wiki/Backend-Installation.md

 Repeat 3,4 for all backend machines in your cluster.

 ### Host Spreadsheet
-Another feature of stacki is the ability to add compute nodes to the system using CSV (Comma Separated Value) files.
+Another feature of stacki is the ability to add backend nodes to the system using CSV (Comma Separated Value) files.
 The advantage of using CSV files, is that it gives fine-grained control over the configuration of the cluster.
 The CSV files may be created in a program like Microsoft